 You can also walk Caminito del Ray in the winter.
 This incredible path is open all year (closed every Monday) and only closes December 24th, 25th and 31st and Jan 1st.

-All in all, if you’re looking for the perfect European winter destination to escape the cold, then Málaga is an excellent choice for you!
+All in all, if you’re looking for the perfect place to spend winter in Spain, then Málaga is an excellent choice for you!

 Winter in Spain- how warm does it get in Malaga in December?

-With high temperatures rarely dipping below 17° even in the coldest months of December and January and abundant sunshine throughout, it is one of the best places to spend the winter in Spain, and there are plenty of campsites nearby if you’re motorhoming in winter.
+With high temperatures rarely dipping below 17° even in the coldest months of December and January and abundant sunshine throughout, it is one of the best places to spend winter in Spain, and there are plenty of campsites nearby if you’re motorhoming in winter.

-Warmest places in Mainland Spain for winter sunshine- Barcelona
+Warmest places in Mainland Spain in winter – Barcelona